Get,

 • It might be a diuretic (increases the flow of urine)

-• It might have antiinflammatory activity (relieves inflammation)
+• It might have anti-inflammatory activity (relieves inflammation)

 • It might be a detoxificant (removal of toxic substances from the body)

-• It might have hepatoprotective (liver-protecting) property
+• It might have hepatoprotective (liver-protecting) properties

 • It might be an antioxidant